lawrence737/EDR-YARA-Testing/README-2.md

-Read my series on Medium which dives into the data in this repository and provides more context, that README is for the second part of the series:
+Read my series on Medium which dives into the data in this repository and provides more context, this README is for the second part of the series:

 Below are the results from my evaluation of "other factors" not assessed in part 1.